techlore/go-incognito/Scripts/Section 3/15_ Safe Communication.md

 picking between the worst fruit from the tree.
 Here’s a nice website that compares the main messengers for you.

 So what are the good options?
-Well looking at that chart: Signal, Threema, Wire, Telegram, and Wickr seem decent.
-Each has its pros and cons, so I’d recommend sorting through this yourself.
-Be wary of services like Whatsapp whocollect metadata, a problem we discussed in section 1.
+Well Signal, Threema, Wire, Telegram, and Wickr seem decent.
+Each has its pros and cons, so I’d recommend sorting through them yourself.
+Be wary of services like Whatsapp who collect metadata, a problem we discussed in section 1.
 Telegram is popular as well, although often debated in the security realm.
 They suffered a hack in 2016 that exposed 15 million phone numbers, and they use proprietary software on the